Dengpanom/dengpanom.github.io/_tabs/about.md

 order: 4
 ---

-Hi,I'm "Deng Panom",a Cybersecurity and cloud Security.
+Hi,I'm "Deng panom", a Cybersecurity and CLoud Security.
--Skilled in Network & Web APP Security
+-Skilled in Network & Web App Security.
--Passionate about CTFs
+-Passionate about CTFs.
--Building a safer cyberspace through awareness and reseach -Exploring ,AI, ML and DL
+-Building a safer Cyberspace through awareness and reseach -Exploring ,AL,ML and Dl